 The Free Application for Federal Student Aid (FAFSA®) is a federal program through the US Department of Education whereby students can apply for federal financial aid for college (Please visit the FAFSA website for more information).

 In an effort to encourage students to apply, the Department of Education gives states limited accessibility to data in the form of FAFSA application status of high school students which allows school counselors to help and encourage future graduates to take advantage of this program.
 To this end, DPI works with the Wisconsin Higher Education Aids Board (HEAB) to receive such student data via a data sharing agreement and passes that data onto districts through WISEdash for Districts.

 For those users with approved access, the FAFSA dashboard can be seen under the Postsecondary topic area.
-The summary dashboard displays a bar graph for all 12th grade students and categorizes them into FAFSA filing status:
+The summary dashboard displays a bar graph for all 12th grade students currently enrolled AND any High School Completers in the year prior to the year for which financial aid is sought and categorizes them into FAFSA filing status:

 - Not Started - No FAFSA application has been received by the US ED